Brayer History, Family Crest & Coats of Arms

 The surname Brayer was first found in Kent, where they held a family seat from ancient times.

-Important Dates for the Brayer family
+Early History of the Brayer family

 This web page shows only a small excerpt of our Brayer research.
 Another 204 words (15 lines of text) covering the years 1198, 1273, 1301, 1327 and 1500 are included under the topic Early Brayer History in all our PDF Extended History products and printed products wherever possible.